grantnathanielbrown/wdi-project-one/README.md

 If it does, each instance of the letter is revealed.
 If not, the user loses a life point.

+FEATURES

+- Basic, functional hangman game: One user sets a hidden word, the other user guesses a word gradually by clicking letters.
+- Letters are revealed upon correct guesses.
+- The user is shown a list of letters he / she has already guessed.
+- When a player loses all of his / her lives, a loss image is shown.
+- The input word of the first user is hidden after he / she submits the word.
+- The game can be reset by simply inputting a new word, creating a new blank board (with the exception of the life counter, which is not fully functional yet.)

 TECHNOLOGIES USED

 The site was made entirely using VSCode.
 It has an HTML, CSS, and Javascript page.
 These provide the functionality of the site.